Geeth-Pesandu/RideEase/README.md

 Open the Project in Visual Studio

-4. Select RideEase.sln and click open
+4. Select RideEase.sln and click open(In the downloaded folder)

+Clean and Rebuild the project

-5. Go to Build in the tp menu
+1. Go to Build in the top menu
+2. Then select Clean solution
-6. Then select Rebuild Solution
+3. Then select Rebuild Solution

 Ensure Packages are restored